Are you in the mood to find a new lesbian ship to obsess over? In this article, I will tell you all about the 37+ best lesbian ships.

-Orange Is the New Black focuses on the lives of a group of women who are locked up.
-Piper and Alex, who had a lesbian relationship before prison already, meet again.
+Orange Is the New Black focuses on the lives of a group of women who are behind bars.
+Piper and Alex, who had a lesbian relationship before being locked up already, meet again.
 Since it’s Alex’s fault that Piper is there, they obviously don’t hit it off from the start.

 However, these two just can’t be apart.
 During the seasons they go through a lot.
 Like, a lot.
 But in the end, they realize that they can’t live without each other.

 They might not always be good for each other, but these two are soulmates.
 They even get married before Piper gets released!

 Piper then vows to wait for Alex until she gets out too.
 I’m so glad they gave the fans the happy ending they deserve!

 If you still haven’t watched the lesbian series Dickinson, what are you waiting for?
 This hilarious show takes place during Emily Dickinson’s era, but with a modern twist.